bigsk1/bigsk1.github.io/_posts/2024-11-24-GPU-Monitor.md

 5. **I don't like the alert sound**
     - Replace the .mp3 in the `sounds` folder and name it alert.mp3
-    - Getting double sounds from notifications, disable windows notifications or disable it in ui.
+    - Getting double sounds from notifications, disable windows notifications or disable it in ui

 ## Mobile Layout